HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/default_basic_registry_configuration.md

 This configuration creates a single administrator user (`wpsadmin`) that belongs to the `wpsadmins` group, which is granted the administrator role.

-!!!note
+!!! note
     Starting with CF235, you can change the administrator username, disable the basic registry for LDAP-only deployments, and customize the realm name.
-For details, see [Configuring the administrator user and group](configure_default_admin_user.md) and [Updating the default administrator password](update_wpsadmin_password.md).
+For more information, see [Configuring the administrator user and group](configure_default_admin_user.md) and [Updating the default administrator password](update_wpsadmin_password.md).

 ## Disabling the basic registry

 You can disable the basic registry to rely exclusively on LDAP authentication.
-Set `enabled` to `false`, ensure `webEngineAdminGroup` points to a valid LDAP group DN, and provide the LDAP administrator credentials via `customWebEngineSecret`:
+Set `enabled` to `false`, ensure that `webEngineAdminGroup` points to a valid LDAP group DN, and provide the LDAP administrator credentials by using `customWebEngineSecret`:

 ```yaml
 security: